awsninjas/aws-cli-tools/README.md

 ###cfn-launcher.py
    python ./cfn-launcher.py --help
    usage: cfn-launcher.py [-h] [-p PROFILE] [-s S3BUCKET] [-k KEY] [-o OPTIONS] template

+Refer to the file _cfn-stack-options-template.conf_ for stack options / parameters configuration.

 ## Contributions
 Please feel free to use, build upon, and enhance these tools.
 More will be added over time!
 We are gladly accepting pull requests.